Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Search setup

-In our results, we quote both the unweighted false-alarm rate and a delay-weighted \pval obtained by comparing the new ranking statistic with purely random background draws.
-Both are computed independently for each search, and do not include a trials factor, so in the null hypothesis we typically expect one candidate with a \pval of $\lesssim 0.1$ from our set of 10 searches.
+In our results, we therefore quote both an inverse false-alarm rate obtained from the original ranking statistic and the \pval obtained after applying the time-delay weighting.
+Both the unweighted false-alarm rate and delay-weighted \pval are computed independently for each search, and do not include an overall trials factor.
+Hence, under the null hypothesis of no additional \gw signals in the data we typically expect one candidate with a \pval of $\lesssim 0.1$ from our combined set of 10 searches.